open-contracting/kingfisher-summarize/docs/develop/sql.rst

 Edit SQL files
 ==============

 You should be familiar with SQL and the `Open Contracting Data Standard <ocds-standard-development-handbook.readthedocs.io/>`__.
-You don't need to know Python, as there's no need to touch Kingfisher Views' Python files, only its SQL files.
+You don't need to know Python, as there's no need to touch Kingfisher Summarize's Python files, only its SQL files.

 This how-to guide will walk you through the steps of editing SQL files (if you haven't already, please follow the :doc:`setup` guide):